johnb30/gdelt_download/README.md

 at downloading the new files that are uploaded to the GDELT website each day.
-This script enables the user to either call the script each day to fetch the newest upload, or to run the process in the background to download the new updates each day at 10:00am.
+This script enables the user to either call the script each day to fetch the newest upload, or to run the process in the background to download the new updates, i.e., the events for the previous day, each day at 10:00am.

 Each script implements a 30 second delay where appropriate in order to avoid swamping the server.

+All of the commands have been tested and run as expected.
+I haven't had a chance to let the daily `schedule` command run for a day, so if it ends up breaking please let me know.

 ##`download_historical` Usage